-Consumer Complaint Procedures (Policy SCP-1153)
+Consumer Complaint Procedures

-Southern's consumer complain procedures policy was developed in compliance with federal and state guidelines to maintain eligibility for participation in Federal Title IV funding.
-This policy describes institutional procedures for receiving and responding to complaints regarding the institution's management of federal student financial assistance program and/or the institution's advertising and promotion of its programs.
+Southern's consumer complaint procedures were developed in compliance with federal and state guidelines to maintain eligibility for participation in Federal Title IV funding.
+For complaints regarding the institution's management of federal student financial assistance program and/or the institution's advertising and promotion of its programs, please contact the Dean of Enrollment Management and Student Services at 304.896.7432.